19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (4) Subject to the provisions of this Part, an applicant shall be eligible for a cleaning business licence if —

 (a) the applicant is a company registered under the Companies Act, a limited liability partnership registered under the Limited Liability Partnerships Act (Cap.
-163A), a sole proprietorship or firm registered under the Business Registration Act (Cap.
-32), a society registered under the Societies Act (Cap.
+163A), a sole proprietorship or firm registered under the Business Names Registration Act 2014, a society registered under the Societies Act (Cap.
 311) or an entity having such business or corporate structure as may be prescribed;

+[Act 29 of 2014 wef 03/01/2016]

 (b) the applicant satisfies the Director-General that —